Maciej-GBS/nanodegree-sagemaker/Capstone-Project/.ipynb_checkpoints/README-checkpoint.md

 - [http://histdata.com](histdata.com) -- historical data

 ### documentation
-PDF and LaTeX source of project documentation.
+PDF and LaTeX source of project documentation (project report).

 ### project
 Source files of the project.
 More details in `project/README.md`.